shafiqimtiaz/clean-bookmarks/README.md

 3. **Propose taxonomy** — batched call to the model.
 The model is invoked with a TypeBox-typed `propose_taxonomy` tool, so the taxonomy comes back as validated structured args — no JSON parsing.
 4. **Review** — the user edits the proposed categories.
 5. **Assign** — every bookmark is matched to the fixed taxonomy in parallel batches.
 Each bookmark is referenced by a numeric index, so the model never echoes (or corrupts) your data.
 The response is parsed and validated against a Zod schema.
-6. **Apply** — a snapshot of the current layout is taken, then bookmarks are moved into the new dated folder.
+6. **Apply** — a snapshot of the current layout is taken, then category folders are created directly inside the Bookmarks Bar and Other Bookmarks roots and the bookmarks are moved into them.
 7. **Undo** — restore the snapshot at any time.

 > [!IMPORTANT]